 Welcome!
-I’m Derek Featherstone, Chief Experience Officer at Level Access.
+I’m Derek Featherstone, accessibility guru.
 You’ve heard about accessibility.
 You know what it means.
 Why it’s important.
 But you don’t know where to start, especially because you don’t have a product yet.

 You’re pre-product.
 You’re a startup.
 Maybe you’re pre-startup.